Breakfast and After School Club

 All snacks are included in these costs.

-Lounge area: We have a homely, comfortable seating area where children can sit quietly on the sofa and watch one of the DVD’s that we have or listen/read audio books.
+We have a homely, comfortable seating area where children can sit on the sofa and explore a wide range of different reading books.

 Breakfast and Tea